 Don’t worry, we are not going to reenact a scene West Side Story or Grease!
 You just want to carry one (or two) that can be used as a napkin, a simple scarf, hankie, or headwrap.
 Just make sure you don’t use one as all four.
 EW!

 A container for food is a must.
 If you are more likely to eat sandwiches or wraps, you can use reusable sandwich bags or beeswax wraps.
 Bandanas can also save the day!
-I don’t want have to think too hard, so I opt for a container with a lid.
-That way I can use in various ways.
+I don’t want to have to think too hard, so I opt for a container with a lid.
+That way, I can use it in various ways.
 I prefer a stainless steel container with a lid that can hold a sandwich, soup, or salad.
+The one I use is the New Wave Enviro 26 oz Stainless Steel Food Container.
+If I want to bring a sandwich: Lunchskins Reusable Zippered Sandwich Bag.
+For snacks: Lunchskins Reusable Zippered Snack Bag.

 It will take some getting used to for sure, but I promise you it will be worth it!
 I’m trying to go through my packing lists to see if there are other zero waste alternatives.
 I’ll make sure to post them for you here as I find them.
 As always, if you found this helpful please share it with a friend to help spread the word!